juandebravo/juandebravo.github.com/_posts/2014-03-23-using-struct-object-in-ruby.markdown

 categories: [ruby]
 ---

+# What is a Struct object

 Ruby standard library includes the [**Struct**](http://ruby-doc.org/core-1.9.3/Struct.html) class.
-It's behavior is similar to a [**Hash**](http://ruby-doc.org/core-1.9.3/Hash.html), but it includes additionally getter/setter methods for a set of keys that should be included while defining the Struct class.
+It's behavior is similar to a [**Hash**](http://ruby-doc.org/core-1.9.3/Hash.html) object, but it includes as well getter and setter methods for a set of predefined keys defined in the instantiation process.

 This is the basic example for Struct usage: